romeshkosme/cribuzz-dark-chrome-extension/README.md

 ## Features

-Transforms the Cricbuzz homepage and match commentary pages into a dark mode theme.
+Transforms the Cricbuzz homepage, commentary and scoreboard page into a dark mode theme.

-## Contributing

-Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.
+This extension is currently a work in progress!
+Feel free to contribute by forking the repository and raising Pull Requests (PRs) to add support for more pages.

 ## Feedback